Euro zone bank safety net leaves holes unplugged

 “Taking on the risk of a bank failure at a European level through the ESM is far preferable to the much greater risk of a sovereign default,” said John Fitzgerald, of the Economic and Social Research Institute, a Dublin-based think-tank.

-In the absence of that, Berenberg’s Schmieding said were Greece to leave the euro zone, Spain should apply to Europe’s bailout funds for aid to recapitalize its banks.
+In the absence of that, Berenberg’s Schmieding said were Greece to leave the euro zone, Spain should apply to Europe’s bailout funds for aid to recapitalise its banks.

 The ECB could cut interest rates and - together with national central banks - supply banks with liquidity, he said, possibly with new long-term loans.